kallaway/100-days-of-code/log.md

 **Side Note**: Did a few code challenges for about 30 minutes to an hour.
 Really enjoying [Edabit](https://edabit.com/challenge/hwWLHcDoPZmXcGHyd)

+### Day 18: August 1st, 2020

+**Today's Progress**: Worked on a few code challenged from edabit

+**Thoughts**: Having a real fun time doing these challenges.
+I love doing logic puzzles, and this reminds me of those.

+**Link(s) to work**: I really want to work on this next code challenge [Edabit](https://edabit.com/challenge/SrCTGbhwPRyHZSAGu)

+Example:
 ### Day 2: June 14th, 2020 (Example 2)
 ##### (delete me or comment me out)